bonmotco/research/book4_Django3-by-example.md

 Last changed on: June 18, 2020

 ### Chapter 0: Virtual Environment
+- cd mysite

-- Create the virtual environment: python -m venv my_env
+- Create the virtual environment: python3 -m venv my_env
 - You can activate the python environment by running the following command: source my_env/bin/activate
-- Deactivate the virtual environment: deactivate
+- pip3 install Django, django-taggit, psycopg2-binary==2.8.4, markdown==3.2.1
+- python manage.py migrate # to sync with database
 - Django (That port is already in use.) remedy: python3 manage.py runserver 800x

 - Create a superuser: python manage.py createsuperuser
+- Deactivate the virtual environment: deactivate

 ### Chapter 1: Building a Blog Application